nikolaussucher/biology-text/docs/respiratory_system.md

 Avian lungs do not have alveoli as mammalian lungs do.
 Instead they contain millions of narrow passages known as parabronchi, connecting the dorsobronchi to the ventrobronchi at either ends of the lungs.
 Air flows anteriorly (caudal to cranial) through the parallel parabronchi.
 These parabronchi have honeycombed walls.
 The cells of the honeycomb are dead-end air vesicles, called atria, which project radially from the parabronchi.
 The atria are the site of gas exchange by simple diffusion.
 The blood flow around the parabronchi (and their atria), forms a cross-current gas exchanger (see diagram on the left).

-The human heart (left) and chicken heart (right) share many similar characteristics.
-Avian hearts pump faster than mammalian hearts.
-Due to the faster heart rate, the muscles surrounding the ventricles of the chicken heart are thicker.
-Both hearts are labeled with the following parts: 1.
-Ascending Aorta 2.
-Left Atrium 3.
-Left Ventricle 4.
-Right Ventricle 5.
-Right Atrium.
-In chickens and others birds, the superior cava is double.
 All species of birds with the exception of the penguin, have a small region of their lungs devoted to "neopulmonic parabronchi".
 This unorganized network of microscopic tubes branches off from the posterior air sacs, and open haphazardly into both the dorso- and ventrobronchi, as well as directly into the intrapulmonary bronchi.
 Unlike the parabronchi, in which the air moves unidirectionally, the air flow in the neopulmonic parabronchi is bidirectional.
 The neopulmonic parabronchi never make up more than 25% of the total gas exchange surface of birds.

 The syrinx is the sound-producing vocal organ of birds, located at the base of a bird's trachea.
 As with the mammalian larynx, sound is produced by the vibration of air flowing across the organ.
 The syrinx enables some species of birds to produce extremely complex vocalizations, even mimicking human speech.
 In some songbirds, the syrinx can produce more than one sound at a time.

 ## The Respiratory System of Reptiles